Mayo-Theodore/bookmarks-chris/README.md

 In order to see what I’ve bookmarked
 I’d like to be able to see a list of bookmarks

+As a user
+In order to save a website I like
+I’d like to be able to add a boomark

 DB Instructions:
 ------